VivekShrirame/NewsClip/README.md

 ### NewsClip is an application to grab your everyday news dose..
 Build for quick reader by providing them cards for various categories of news..
-Build using external api and
+## Build using external api
 ## Infinte Scroll..